Betwixt & Between

 “Liminality can perhaps be described as a fructile chaos.
 A fertile nothingness, a storehouse of possibilities, not by any means a random assemblage but a striving after new forms and structure, a gestation process, a fetation of modes appropriate to anticipating post-liminal existence”.
 Victor Turner

-‘Betwixt & Between' is a body of work marking the transitional phase of 2020 and my experience of waiting to become a parent.
+Betwixt & Between is a body of work that explores a period of personal transition and my experience of waiting to become a parent.

 Winner of British Journal of Photography Edition 365 2021